All About BudgetsHow Many Budget Categories Do I Need?

 Hi Carol,

-First of all, take deep breathes because everything is going to be fine because you have taken the first step in becoming debt-free, control of your money.
+First, take deep breaths because everything will be okay because you have taken the first step in becoming debt-free and controlling your money.

-Budgets can seem scary at first especially if you’ve never used one before but you will make mistakes and you will also learn from them.
+Budgets can seem scary at first, mainly if you’ve never used one before, but you will make mistakes and learn from them.

-The more you use your budget the better your financial picture will seem to you.
+The more you use your budget, the better your financial picture will seem.

 No, you do not have to use every category that I have listed in the free budget spreadsheet that you are using.